factore/forge/lib/forge/doc/update_to_rails4_notes.md

   But we may need something like that.
 * the Forge homepage shows a blank error popup when you log in or return to it for some reason
 * [SR] the close button on the asset upload dialog (from the asset library, not the drawer) is weird looking
+* [SR] the e-commerce module doesn't seem to get copied over entirely correctly.
+There is no area for products or orders visible in Forge, and some of the settings (e.g. countries and tax rates) are missing too, although I'm not sure if there other settings in the ecommerce config files that need to get looked at or not

 Later: